Heating and cooling processes via phaseonium-driven dynamics of cascade systems: Cavity Steady State

 As the first cavity thermalizes to this temperature, ancillas will cease to interact with it and the second cavity will start to see the originally prepared ancillas bearing the same $T_\phi$ and to evolve like it was a single cavity, finally thermalizing to $T_\phi$.

 Since this derivation of the steady state is the most general, it will hold as for the coarse-grained dynamics expressed by Eq.~(\ref{def:lindbladian-evolution}).
-The steady state temperature, in fact, does not depend on the interaction time $\Delta t$.
+The steady-state temperature, in fact, does not depend on the interaction time $\Delta t$.